-If outside noise or ticking clocks are keeping you awake, consider a white noise machine for sleep - there are plenty on Amazon for under $30 (opens in new tab).
-These dampen noise so you aren’t jarred awake by them.
+If outside noise or ticking clocks are keeping you awake, consider a white noise machine.
+White noise can help you sleep by dampening noise so it doesn't jar you awake.
 If the noises are louder, try earplugs or proper sleep headphones.
-Some, like the Bose Sleep Buds II ($249 at Best Buy (opens in new tab)), have built-in alarms so you’ll still wake up on time.
+Some have built-in alarms so you’ll still wake up on time.

 6. Keep your bedroom dark at night